ambikar/FileUpload-API/README.md

 1. Clone the repository and import in your favorite IDE
 2. After importing, right click on testng.xml file -> Run As -> TestNG Suite.

 The Testng.xml file maintains the list of files to be tested in a preserved order, the tests are run in that specific order.

+The api endpoint /files/ which is used to list the files for specific user is throwing Gateway Timeout Error hence unable to complete the testing.

 ## APIUploadFile class: